Railway accidents in Queensland: Berajondo, 2004

 Investigators found that the train had been travelling at 112 km/h - almost double the 60 km/h speed limit - and one of the two drivers had been making coffee when it crashed.

 Aloomba, 2011

-On Wednesday 21 December 2011 7PM, an incident onboard the northbound Sunlander service involving a 5-year-old child occurred.
+On Wednesday 21 December 2011 7PM, an incident on board the northbound Sunlander service involving a 5-year-old child occurred.
 The child strayed away from his mother who he was travelling with, and managed to open the door of the LBL Class Carriage by activating the non-locked door.
 The child then slipped and fell onto the ground outside of the train while the service was moving.
-It is reported that at the time the Sunlander was travelling between 15-23 KPH.
+It is reported that at the time the Sunlander was travelling between 15 and 23 KPH.
 The child was left behind as the train continued heading north.
 The child was noticed by motorists on the Bruce Highway, adjacent to the rail corridor.
 The locking mechanism on the LBL, 'L Class Carriages' did not comply with safety standards.
 This prompted safety upgrades on the L Class Carriages which are now in full effect.